 Meetings and Presentations: Facilitating direct dialogue between management and staff.

-Collaboration tools: Asana, Trello, Monday.com (for managing tasks and projects).
+Collaboration tools: Asana, Trello, and Monday.com (for managing tasks and projects).

 Employee Advocacy Platforms: Tools like Employee Advocacy by Sprout Social encourage employees to share positive company information.